NBA rumors: Nets rejected Celtics' Jaylen Brown-Kevin Durant trade proposal in 2022

 With the Nets holding out for a godfather offer, Durant rescinded his trade request and began the 2022-23 season in Brooklyn.
 The team had success early on, posting an 18-2 stretch midway through the year.

-However, an MCL sprain sidelined Durant for an extended period, and Kyrie Irving requested a trade at the deadline after the Nets refused to offer him a fully guaranteed max contract extension.
+However, an MCL sprain sidelined Durant for an extended period.
+Kyrie Irving requested a trade at the deadline after the Nets refused to offer him a fully guaranteed max contract extension.
 Brooklyn dealt the All-Star guard to the Dallas Mavericks, after which Durant re-initiated his trade request.

 The Nets traded Durant to the Phoenix Suns for Mikal Bridges, Cam Johnson, four first-round picks, one first-round pick swap and two second-round picks.
 After flipping Bridges this summer, Brooklyn grew its Durant return to Johnson, Ziaire Williams, nine first-round picks (one of which was used to select Noah Clowney in 2023), two first-round pick swaps and four second-round picks.